yashsriram/computer-vision-homeworks/README.md

 - All source code is in `cnn.py` & `main_functions.py`.
 Ironically `cnn.py` is the main file.
 - `main_functions.py` reads `mnist_train.mat` & `mnist_test.mat`.
 - Description of data format is given in `hw4.pdf`.
+- `comps` contains results of models for different hyper parameters.
+It mainly serves as an example of how NOT to do a hyper parameter search :)

 ## documentation
 - Code is the documentation of itself.